dgiovanis/dgiovanis.github.io/_pages/software.md

 * <a href="https://doi.org/10.1016/j.jocs.2020.101204" target="_blank">Paper</a><br>
 * <a href="https://uqpyproject.readthedocs.io/en/latest/" target="_blank">Documentation</a><br>

 <code><b>UQpy</b></code> is an _open_ _source_ general-purpose Python toolbox for modeling uncertainty in the simulation of physical and mathematical systems.

-* The code is organized as a set of <code>modules</code> centered around core capabilities in Uncertainty Quantification (UQ).
-* The modules are distinct, but are designed to be easily <code>extensible</code> (new capabilities can be easily added and integrated into the code).
+The code is organized as a set of <code>modules</code> centered around core capabilities in Uncertainty Quantification.
+The modules are distinct, but are designed to be easily <code>extensible</code> (new capabilities can be easily added and integrated into the code).

  <code><b>UQpy</b></code> contains the following modules: